Kahlan-walcott/GVSU-CIS350-lokds/docs/Math+Physics-Guide.md

 newCameraXPosition = currentCameraXPosition+((dogXPosition - (widthOfDisplay/2) - currentCameraXPosition)/30)

 *Why divide the width of the display by 2?*
-Because it grabs the exact center of the x axis point of the players current display.
+Because it grabs the exact center of the x axis point of the players' current display.

 *Why divide the new position by 30?*
 Dividing by 30 slows down the overall rate of adjustment, giving the feel of a camera rolling across a screen as opposed to an instant change in view.